UPDATED 6/15/2021: Per the new state guidelines as of June 15, no reservations or tickets needed.

 Can seating space be reserved at the Bowl?

 A city ordinance prohibits the reservation or “saving” of seats for performances at the Redlands Bowl.
-Leaving blankets, cushions, articles of clothing, ropes, ribbon tape or other items in or upon seating space is not allowed.
+Leaving blankets, cushions, articles of clothing unattended to save spaces at the Bowl is not allowed.
+The use of ropes, ribbon tape or other items in or upon seating space is not permitted.

 What kind of seating do you have?